electric-sql/pglite/docs/index.md

   ### Try PGlite Now

-  This is a full PGlite Postgres running in your browser, it even includes pgvector!
+  This is a full PGlite Postgres running in your browser - it even includes pgvector!

 </div>